Use your own domain with Web Portals, Data Dashboards, and to send and receive emails.

 A 404 should mean that the DNS records are configured correctly, but the domain is not assigned to a Web Portal or Data Dashboard.

-SSL Handshake Failed
+How do I fix an SSL Handshake Failed error?

 If you encounter an SSL Handshake Failed error, check the following: